Abhinavcode13/custom-apiserver-metrics/README.md

 curl http://localhost:3002/products
 ```

-Run these commands multiple times to generate data for your metrics visualizations.
+`Note`:Run these commands multiple times to generate data for your metrics visualizations.
 Then check Prometheus or Grafana to see the results.